obsessive tester

 Step one: Clean the tub.
 Bathtubs are often gross, filled with everything from lingering shampoo residue to yucky rings left behind from past baths.
 Sprinkle a little baking soda on a wet sponge and have at it, then rinse thoroughly before proceeding.

-The most important element needed to optimize the bath experience, other than a tub full of really warm water, is low lighting.
+Step two: The most important element needed to optimize the bath experience, other than a tub full of really warm water, is low lighting.
 Taking a bath in a brightly lit bathroom completely defeats the purpose.
 You want calm, warmth, serenity, hygge.
 If your light has no dimmer switch, use the shower curtain to block it, or turn the lights off entirely and light a candle.

 Our tub rests against a wall, with 19 bath products standing along its edge.
 I use maybe two or three of them on a regular basis, but I like having them all around me, like a stuffed animal collection.
 Each bottle and jar has been vetted — for its scent (which should be subtle; a good bath product knows that the bath water is the star and its fragrance is merely a supporting player), texture and relationship with the bath water, as well as aftereffects on me and my tub (Goop, you make lovely bath salts, but they leave a mean ring).
-Read on for my favorites and the bath products beloved by Cut editors. — Jane Larkworthy
+Read on for my favorites and more bath products beloved by other Cut editors. —Jane Larkworthy

 The Best Bubble Baths